 “It’s a brand that has remarkable appeal,” agrees Nolan.
 “Our books are extraordinary and they cover so many different topics.”

 Its Mayfair outpost toasts its two-year anniversary this month and Nolan had his part to play, suggesting to its founder Benedikt Taschen that the luxury arm of the business suited the neighbourhood.

 “It felt like it was a natural fit to be in Mayfair and I wanted to be within this eco system of art galleries,” he says.

 Moments of stardust, of regal razzmatazz, have followed.
-Last year, on the eve of an event to mark the publication of a limitededition book on Ferrari to mark its 70th anniversary – Art Edition copies come with a stand designed to replicate a Ferrari engine – a client called Nolan.
+In 2019, on the eve of an event to mark the publication of a limited edition book on Ferrari to mark its 70th anniversary – Art Edition copies came with a stand designed to replicate a Ferrari engine – a client called Nolan.